lpiepiora/sbt-libnotify-plugin/README.md

 sbt-libnotify-plugin
 ====================

-SBT plugin for showing notifications about tests, designed to work with Ubuntu
+SBT plugin for showing notifications about tests, designed to work with Ubuntu's version of libnotify.